 Although killer whale sightings are not as frequent as other whale and dolphin sightings around Vancouver Island, they can be seen year-round.

-Killer whales can sometimes be seen around Swiftsure Bank, Barkley Sound, Pacific Rim National Park Reserve and Clayoquot Sound.
+Killer whales can sometimes be seen around Swiftsure Bank, Barkley Sound, Pacific Rim National Park Reserve, and Clayoquot Sound.

 You may choose to leave from Tofino, Sooke, Victoria, or Sidney for a whale-watching tour.
-The Broughton Archipelago and the Johnstone Strait off the northeast coast of the island also have some resident orcas, with approximately 250 of them living there.
+The Broughton Archipelago and the Johnstone Strait off the northeast coast of the island also have some resident orcas, with approximately 250 living there.

 Most whale-watching boats and kayaking trips leave from Alert Bay, Port McNeill, and Telegraph Cove.

 Monterey Bay is one of the best whale watching places not just in North America, but in my opinion, the world.
 In Monterey Bay, you may be able to get a spectacular sighting of the local orcas in a boat.

 As great as Monterey Bay is for whale watching, seeing killer whales is a bit hit and miss.
 Although many people see them, and plenty of whale-watching trips promise them, sightings are quite sporadic.
 Whereas some other whales can be seen daily, seeing a killer whale in Monterey Bay is left to chance.

 There are plenty of killer whales in Monterey Bay, with three different sets.
 There are offshore killer whales, the resident killer whales, and the transients, also known as Bigg’s killer whales.